Biden's trade pick vows to work more closely with allies

 "I know firsthand how critically important it is that we have a strategic and coherent plan for holding China accountable to its promises and effectively competing with its model of state-directed economics,″ Tai said.

-Trump started a trade war with China, slapping taxes on $360 billion in Chinese imports in a fight over Beijing's sharp-elbowed efforts — alleged to include cybertheft — to promote its own technology companies and challenge the United States in fields such as quantum computing and artificial intelligence.
+Trump slapped taxes on $360 billion in Chinese imports in a fight over Beijing's sharp-elbowed efforts — alleged to include cybertheft — to promote its own technology companies and challenge the United States in fields such as quantum computing and artificial intelligence.

-Biden and his team have not said whether they will keep Trump's tariffs.
-But the new administration is unlikely to be in a hurry to go easy on Beijing.
+Biden and his team have not indicated — and Tai didn't say Thursday — whether they will keep Trump's tariffs.
+But the new administration is unlikely to reverse course on Beijing.

-"We must recommit to working relentlessly with others to promote and defend our shared values of freedom, democracy, truth, and opportunity in a just society," Tai said in her prepared remarks.
+"We must recommit to working relentlessly with others to promote and defend our shared values of freedom, democracy, truth, and opportunity in a just society," Tai said.

-Far from working with allies on trade, Trump sparred with them instead, putting tariffs on imported steel and aluminum and threatening to target European cars, too.
+Far from coordinating with U.S. allies on trade, Trump sparred with them instead, putting tariffs on imported steel and aluminum and threatening to target European cars, too.

+Under questioning from senators, Tai wouldn't commit to dropping the tax on foreign metals.
+She did say that "tariffs are a legitimate tool in the trade tool box.''

+Tai likewise ducked a question about whether the Biden administration would revive the Trans-Pacific Partnership, a pact with 11 Pacific Rim countries negotiated by Obama.
+The pact excluded and was partly meant to isolate China and cement U.S. ties with other Asian countries.
+Trump called the TPP a job killer and withdrew from it in his first week in office.
+The pact also faced considerable opposition in Biden's Democratic party.

 Tai last served as the top trade staffer at the House Ways and Means Committee.
 She handled negotiations with the Trump administration over a revamped North American trade deal.
 Under pressure from congressional Democrats, Trump's trade team agreed to strengthen the pact to make it easier for Mexican workers to form independent unions and demand better pay and benefits — decreasing the incentives for U.S. firms to move south of the border to take advantage of cheap and compliant labor.